 In June 2009, the Connecticut Department of Energy and Environmental Protection (DEEP) proposed a strategy to address the need for a reduction in phosphorus loadings to non-tidal surface waters from municipal wastewater treatment plant discharges.
 That strategy has been the topic of numerous discussions between DEEP, stakeholders, and U.S. EPA.
 A revised strategy has been developed which is expected to address the concerns raised in the last 18 months by those parties.

-Coordinating Committee will meet quarterly to integrate and coordinate the activities of the three Workgroups, and address issues which cut across the scopes of the Workgroups.
+Meets quarterly to integrate and coordinate the activities of the three Workgroups, and address issues which cut across the scopes of the Workgroups.
 The committee will report to the State Legislature, and coordinate within DEEP to assure the recommendations address EPA's requirements.

-A Coordinating Committee Public Meeting
+The first Coordinating Committee Public Meeting

 was held on September 30, 2013 at DEEP Headquarters.
 This Informational Presentation